New York State (NYS) Medicaid Fee-for-Service (FFS) Policy and Billing Guidance for COVID-19 Point-of-Service Testing at Pharmacies

 • Guidance is also available in Portable Document Format (PDF)

-The following guidance shall continue to remain in effect in accordance with the Public Readiness and Emergency Preparedness Act (PREP Act) for licensed pharmacists to:
+The following guidance shall continue to remain in effect in accordance with state and federal regulations for licensed pharmacists to:

 • order COVID-19 tests, approved by the Food and Drug Administration (FDA), to detect SARS-CoV-2; or its antibodies;

-Effective December 13th, 2021, NYS Medicaid FFS will cover COVID-19 diagnostic tests with "at home" sample collection for reimbursement with no member cost sharing.
-Policy and billing guidance can be found here: NYS Medicaid Pharmacy Policy and Billing Guidance for At Home COVID-19 Testing Coverage
+Since December 13th, 2021, NYS Medicaid FFS covers self-administered COVID-19 diagnostic tests for pharmacy reimbursement with no member cost sharing.
+Policy and billing guidance can be found here: New York State (NYS) Medicaid Pharmacy Policy and Billing Guidance for At Home COVID-19 Testing Coverage

-FFS Pharmacy Billing Instructions for COVID-19 Testing and Specimen Collection:
+NYRx Pharmacy Billing Instructions for COVID-19 Point-of-Service Testing:

 IMPORTANT INFORMATION: